smartorigin/Cross-platform-mobile-development-samples/README.md

     /C -> A simple lib that expose 'sum' method, a sample of the code that will be run natively

     /Unity -> An Unity project that could run both on Android / iOS / Desktop (with a call to native code)

+    /React-Native -> A sample React Native project with a try to use native module.
+(Only iOS works)